Hospital For Special Surgery, New York

 -

-PRP shot after ACL tear may ward off arthritis
+PRP shot after ACL tear may curb arthritis risk

-Disease control Recruiting nowThis study tests whether a platelet-rich plasma (PRP) injection given soon after an ACL tear can reduce inflammation and improve knee function, with the goal of lowering the risk of post-traumatic osteoarthritis later.
-About 56 people with a recent ACL injury will receive either …
+Disease control Recruiting nowThis study tests whether a platelet-rich plasma (PRP) injection, given soon after an ACL knee injury, can reduce inflammation and improve knee function.
+About 56 people with a recent ACL tear will receive either PRP or a placebo.
+The goal is to see if this treatment can lower the…

 Phase: PHASE3 • Sponsor: Hospital for Special Surgery, New York • Aim: Disease control